Modern Slavery Act

 Is your business an affected entity?

 Certain corporations, partnerships, trusts, and unincorporated organizations will have annual reporting obligations under the new rules.
-Specifically, entities have reporting requirements under the Act if they produce, sell, or distribute goods (in Canada or elsewhere), import goods into Canada, or control (directly or indirectly) another entity involved in any of these activities and either:
+Specifically, entities have reporting requirements under the Act if they produce or import goods into Canada, or control (directly or indirectly) another entity involved in any of these activities and either:

 These thresholds are assessed on a consolidated basis in Canadian dollars.
 The size-related thresholds refer to total (global) assets, revenue, and employees.
-When business entities in a group meet the above criteria, the reporting requirements extend to each of these entities; however, the federal government has stated that “very minor dealings” may be excluded.
-The government has also clarified that, to determine whether an organization “imports goods into Canada”, it would look at the importer of record on customs documents.
+When business entities in a group meet the above criteria, the reporting requirements extend to each of these entities.

 Reporting obligations also apply to federal government institutions that produce, purchase, or distribute goods in Canada or elsewhere, regardless of their size.